 What counts as a pregnancy complication for insurance purposes?

 Pregnancy complications typically include premature labour, pre-eclampsia, eclampsia, miscarriage, ectopic pregnancy, placental abruption, and emergency caesarean section.
-Routine pregnancy events - including normal labour, scheduled ultrasounds, and standard antenatal appointments - are not considered complications and are not covered.
+Routine pregnancy events, including normal labour, scheduled ultrasounds, standard antenatal appointments, and elective procedures, are not considered complications and are not covered.

 Can I fly during pregnancy?

-Most airlines allow travel up to 28 weeks without additional requirements.
-Between 28 and 36 weeks, a medical certificate from your midwife or doctor is typically required.
-After 36 weeks (32 weeks for multiple pregnancies), most airlines will not allow you to fly.
-Specific policies vary by airline - check with your carrier before booking.
+Most airlines permit travel up to 28 weeks without additional requirements.
+Between 28 and 36 weeks, a medical certificate from your obstetrician or GP is generally required.
+After 36 weeks (32 weeks for multiple pregnancies), most airlines will not permit boarding.
+Policies vary by airline, so check with your specific carrier before booking.

 What if I need to cancel my trip due to pregnancy complications?

-If pregnancy complications arise after you purchased your travel insurance and your midwife or doctor certifies you are unfit to travel, trip cancellation cover typically reimburses non-refundable trip costs up to the policy limit.
-Buy insurance early to maximise this cancellation cover window.
+If pregnancy complications arise after you purchased your travel insurance and your doctor certifies you are unfit to travel, trip cancellation cover typically reimburses non-refundable trip costs up to the policy limit.
+Buying insurance early maximises the period during which this cancellation protection applies.

 Does travel insurance cover fertility treatment overseas?

-Standard travel insurance does not cover elective medical procedures including fertility treatment (IVF, IUI, etc.) undertaken overseas.
-If you are travelling specifically for fertility treatment, this is considered an elective medical procedure and is excluded from all standard travel insurance policies.
+No. Standard travel insurance does not cover elective medical procedures including fertility treatments such as IVF or IUI undertaken overseas.
+If you are travelling specifically for fertility treatment, this is classified as an elective procedure and is excluded from all standard Australian travel insurance policies.

 Disclaimer: The information on this page is for informational purposes only and does not constitute medical, financial, insurance, or legal advice.
-Pregnancy carry specific health risks - always consult your midwife or obstetrician before travelling during pregnancy.
+Pregnancy carries specific health risks - always consult your obstetrician or GP before travelling during pregnancy.
 All pricing and cover details are indicative and based on publicly available data as of early 2026.
 Actual premiums and cover terms will vary by provider, policy tier, gestation, and individual circumstances.
-These figures are not quotes - always obtain a personalised quote directly from the provider.
-Compare.org.nz may earn referral fees from some providers featured on this page.
+These figures are not quotes - always obtain a personalised estimate directly from the provider.
+InsuranceCompared.com.au may earn referral fees from some providers featured on this page.
 This does not affect the completeness or order of our comparisons.
 For personalised financial guidance, consider consulting a licensed financial adviser.

 Ready to Compare Travel Insurance for Pregnancy?

-Compare travel insurance from NZ's top providers in under 2 minutes.
-Find the right cover for travelling during pregnancy - it's 100% free.
+Compare travel insurance from Australia's leading providers in under 2 minutes.
+Find the right cover for travelling during pregnancy - it is 100% free.

 Compare Estimates